 First things first, there are 3 Gili islands – Air, Meno and Trawangan (also called Gili T).
 Gili T is the party island, this is where young people go to get high on mushrooms and dance on the beach.
 Gili Meno is the least populated and has pretty much nothing on it, the beaches are lovely but that’s about it.
 The locals call it mosquito island because there’s a big lake on the island that attracts a lot of mozzies.
 Finally, Gili Air is the relatively quiet, romantic island.
 There is not much noise and it has a really lovely energy to it that makes it a favorite amongst those who do not come to the islands for the parties.

-- What is there to do at the Gilis: sleep, read, swim, relax, have sex, eat mushrooms, snorkel and dive.
+- What is there to do at the Gilis: sleep, read, swim, relax, have sex, eat mushrooms, snorkel, dive and party (only at Gili T).

-- What to bring with you: sunscreen, swimming costume, sun glasses, 3 dresses, or a pair of shorts and 3 tshirts, sarong, 1 pair of flip flops, camera, anti sea sickness tablets, iPad (there is wifi in most places), snacks (for travelling), books
+- What to bring with you: sunscreen, swimming costume, sun glasses, 3 dresses, or a pair of shorts and 3 tshirts, sarong, 1 pair of flip flops (I’m giving you a link to my FAVOURITE flip flops, once you wear these you’ll never be able to wear anything else again!), camera, anti sea sickness tablets, iPad (there is wifi in most places), snacks (for travelling), books

 - What not to bring with you: a suitcase (unless you’re staying for more than a week, a suitcase is a nuisance on the boat), diving boots (most fins here are for bare feet), a laptop